Full and Happy Bellies

 Fish oil fights systemic inflammation, so it’s a good idea to take a high quality one daily to support the immune system and overall health.
 It also boosts fertility, is essential for pregnant women and their growing babies, as well as those suffering from arthritis, heart disease, or other chronic diseases.

 My recommendation is Pharmax Finest Pure Fish Oil Capsules – all pcbs, dioxins and mercury have been removed and these won’t give you fish burps.
+I also recommend Nordic Naturals or Carlson Minis, if you prefer a smaller pill.
+These brands are high quality and also do not give fish burps.

 Screen shot 2013-01-25 at 8.49.53 AM